cheeriojs/cheerio/website/docs/basics/traversing.md

 The [`parent` method](/docs/api/classes/Cheerio#parent) allows you to select the parent element of a selection.
-It returns a new selection containing the parent element of the current selection.
+It returns a new selection containing the parent element of each element in the current selection.

 Here's an example of using `parent` to select the parent `<ul>` element of a `<li>` element: